- Campus Connection

 Estate Planning - #287 - 2 credits

-This course examines various problems encountered in the planning and administration of an individual's estate.
-Included are such issues as the drafting of wills, the use of the marital deduction, lifetime gifts, testamentary trusts, the selection of trustees, valuation problems, apportioning the tax burden, the charitable deduction, deferred compensation plans, and life insurance.
-Although the completion of the Gift and Estate Taxation course is recommended, it is not required and the fact that you have not taken that course should not prevent from doing well in this one.
+This simulation course examines various problems encountered in the planning and administration of an individual's estate.
+Included are such issues as the drafting of wills and trusts, the use of the marital deduction, lifetime gifts, testamentary trusts, the selection of trustees, valuation problems, apportioning the tax burden, the charitable deduction, deferred compensation plans, and life insurance.
 The course grade will be determined by take-home writing assignments designed to simulate actual work assignments.

-In this course, students will study the rules that govern the admissibility of evidence in American trials.
-The course will examine the concepts of relevance, hearsay, and character evidence; issues relating to opinion evidence and the reliability of expert testimony; rules governing the admissibility of physical evidence and devices designed to ensure an orderly and efficient trial; the federal common law of privileges; and constitutional provisions impacting the admission of evidence at trial.
-Because of their prominence and their pervasive influence on the development of rules for state courts, the course will focus primary attention on the Federal Rules of Evidence.
+In this required course, students will study the rules that govern the admissibility of evidence in American trials.
+The course will examine the concepts of relevance, hearsay, and character evidence; issues relating to opinion evidence and the reliability of expert testimony; rules governing the admissibility of physical and digital evidence and devices designed to ensure an orderly and efficient trial; the federal common law of privileges; and constitutional provisions impacting the admission of evidence at trial.
+Because of their prominence and their pervasive influence on the development of rules for state courts, as well as their importance for bar preparation purposes, the course will focus primary attention on the Federal Rules of Evidence.

 Extern Class - #557 - 1 credit